chantra/draft-dot-for-insecure-delegation/draft-bretelle-dprive-dot-for-insecure-delegations.md

-While a delegation is not secured, the DNS core infrastructure already support DNSSEC, meaning that if the owner of an insecure delegation could set the public key to authenticate the DoT servers against, such key could be authenticated using DNSSEC, which would then permit trusting the DoT servers providing their certificate validates against the (validated) public key provided by the parent.
+While a delegation is not secured, the DNS core infrastructure already support DNSSEC, meaning that if the owner of an insecure delegation could set the public key to authenticate the DoT servers against, such key could be authenticated using DNSSEC at the parent level, which would then permit trusting the DoT servers providing their certificate validates against the ( then validated) public key provided by the parent.

 From this stage, the "formerly" insecure delegation can be authenticated, and therefore considered secure, allowing delegating to other zones which can